laykhorn/machine-learning-coursera/README.md

 # Machine-Learning-Coursera-Stanford
-My repo for coursera machine learning course from Stanford taught by Prof. Andrew Ng
+This is my repository for Coursera's "Machine Learning" course from Stanford taught by Prof. Andrew Ng